albertchouforces/rankmaster/README.md

 # CAF Rank Master

-A quiz application to test your knowledge of Canadian Armed Forces ranks.
+A quiz application to test your knowledge of CAF ranks.

 ## Prerequisites